yanc0/terraform/website/source/docs/commands/index.html.markdown

 ```

 To get help for any specific command, pass the -h flag to the relevant subcommand.
 For example,
-to see help about the members subcommand:
+to see help about the graph subcommand:

 ```
 $ terraform graph -h